 Medication-assisted treatment (MAT) is a commonly utilized treatment resource for those battling chemical dependency; it is specifically used to treat sufferers of opioid addiction and alcoholism.
 When integrated into a larger overall treatment plan, MAT can markedly improve patients’ long-term rates of abstinence and even help patients permanently cease alcohol and/or opioid use.
 The process involves utilizing specific FDA-approved medications to help patients reduce cravings and mitigate their withdrawal symptoms.
-The practice has become an increasingly relied-upon resource for treatment centers all over the country, and has shown promising success rates.
+The practice has become an increasingly relied-upon resource for treatment centers all over the country and has shown promising success rates.
 Addiction and public health entities, including the National Institute on Drug Abuse (NIDA) and American Society of Addiction Medicine (ASAM), have endorsed MAT as a vital component of modern addiction care.

 How Does MAT Work?

-The intoxication that opioid or alcohol users feel is the product of neurotransmitters activated when these substance cross the brain-blood barrier.
+The intoxication that opioid or alcohol users feel is the product of neurotransmitters activated when these substances cross the brain-blood barrier.
 Repetition of this neurological activity can and often does cause the brain and central nervous system to develop tolerance and start to crave a regular and increasingly larger supply of these drugs.
 MAT drugs work by essentially acting as a substitute for opioids or alcohol and are administered over a longer period.
-Controlled supply of these drugs can satisfy the cravings while reducing withdrawal symptoms and making it easier over time to taper off.
+A controlled supply of these drugs can satisfy the cravings while reducing withdrawal symptoms and making it easier over time to taper off.

 Some of the more common types of MAT drugs include: